11+ & 13+ exams

 Every school has the same answer to that question: absolutely not!
 I usually answer this question with another question, which usually startles my interlocutor: would you bring a knife to a gunfight?
 Of course you need to prepare your child!
 Everyone else will be, although most people will simply lie and say they are not doing anything extra with their children.
 This is another dirty secret.

 Do you need to hire a tutor?
 The answer to that is definitely not.
-If you have the time, the skills, the patience and the inclination, by all means do it yourself.
+If you have the time, the skills, the patience and the inclination, do it yourself.
 The sad fact of the matter is that most parents who listen to their schools and do nothing but a few old exams over the weekend here or there are leaving their child at a very significant disadvantage to those children who are learning things above and beyond their curriculum.
 The top schools condemn extra tuition while concomitantly writing exams wherein only students learning beyond the school curriculum succeed.

 Finally, one only needs to look at a few recent high profile placements at tutoring and test preparation shops to understand what’s really going on: former Headmasters and Headmistresses who only last term decried tutoring are now themselves working for the Dark Side and doing their best to help parents get their children into their desired schools.
 The only way to respond to this harsh reality is to do as they do and not as they say.